Forecast issued at 3:50 pm EST on Tuesday 30 August 2016.

 - Below 1 metre.

-- Northeasterly 10 to 15 knots turning northerly early in the morning.
+- Northeasterly 10 to 15 knots turning northerly in the late morning and early afternoon.

 - Partly cloudy.
 40% chance of showers.

 Please be awareWind gusts can be 40 percent stronger than the averages given here, and maximum waves may be up to twice the height.
 Wind warnings are issued for today and tomorrow and describe the highest category of wind warning for that day.